irgaly/android-remove-unused-resources-plugin/README.md

 A gradle plugin to remove unused android resources by Android Lint results xml file.

-This provides a gradle task, so it is useful for CI.
+This is useful for CI because that is provided by gradle task.

 # Usage